 In Case You Didn’t Know

-Dr. Natasha Musser joined The Joint Chiropractic family of healthcare providers in 2019.
-A graduate from the University of Toledo with a bachelor’s degree in exercise science, she received her doctorate of chiropractic from Palmer College in Port Orange.
+Dr. Jonathan D’Cruz -- you can call him Dr. Jon -- joined The Joint Chiropractic family of healthcare providers in summer 2019.
+A graduate of Florida State with a bachelor’s of science degree in exercise science with a minor in child development, he earned his doctorate of chiropractic from Palmer College of Chiropractic in Port Orange.

 In Case You Didn’t Know